 - Assist in a post-trip program for DU community

 Currently enrolled students may not opt for the satisfactory/unsatisfactory option for this course

-- Complete short-term application packet: application form, two letters of recommendation and medical form.
+- Complete application packet: application form, two recommendation forms

 For more information, please contact MaDonna Thelen at firstname.lastname@example.org (708) 524-6425.

 Includes housing, group excursions, three meals per day and airfare

 - Currently enrolled DU students: $2100 (includes tuition up to 18 semester hours; if over 18 credits, students must pay overload)

 Please note that any increases in fuel surcharges or taxes which occur up to the time of ticketing will be paid by the participant.

 Due to fluctuation in exchange rates, the cost of the program is subject to change

 - State, federal and Dominican aid is applicable